Iris Folding – Free Templates and Patterns

 Iris folding card - vaulted archway using rainbow colours that start at red on the outside, then orange, yellow, green, blue, purple and pink sparkly card.

-I’ve added a new free iris folding pattern and template (August 2024).
+I’ve added a new free iris folding pattern and template (November 2024).
+It’s a Christmas Robin that I hope you’ll love.
 Here’s a list of some of my favourite resources for iris folding.

 Iris Folding Papercraft